zdravkov/kendo-docs/api/javascript/data/pivotdatasource.md

 If the value of `transport.discover` is a string the data source uses this string as the URL of the remote service.

-If the value of `transport.discover` is ommited the data source uses `transport.read` for schema discover.
+If the value of `transport.discover` is omitted the data source uses `transport.read` for schema discover.

 #### Example - set the discover remote service